25 Species of Animals in Cancun: Discover Mexico Wildlife

 Only a few people know that you can easily see flamingos while driving along the north coast of Yucatan North of Merida, from Progreso to Telchac Puerto.
 I suggest you rent a car and drive all the way along the coast.

-It’s a beautiful drive flanked by the protected area of mangroves and wetlands on one side and the beach on the other.
-You will be likely to find lots and lots of flamingoes in small and large groups in the wetland, sometimes they are very close to the road.
+It’s a beautiful drive flanked by a protected area of mangroves and wetlands on one side and the beach on the other.
+In the wetland, you will likely find lots and lots of flamingoes in small and large groups; sometimes, they are very close to the road.

 4. Butterflies

-If you’re in Cancun during spring, you may spot these colorful creatures along the local streets, gardens, and in nature reserves throughout the region; so don’t pass up this unique opportunity to admire these magical creatures while on vacation in Cancun.
+If you’re in Cancun during spring, you may spot these colorful creatures along the local streets, gardens, and nature reserves throughout the region, so don’t pass up this unique opportunity to admire these magical creatures while on vacation in Cancun.

 Sometimes they become a big distraction while you are driving in the countryside and find yourself in a yellow cloud of butterflies smashing against your windshield.
 Just make sure you slow down if that happens.